kudanai/libDhiraagu/Readme.md

-# libDhiraagu

-`libDhiraagu` is a collection of python libraries to interact with various web services provided by Dhiraagu (http://www.dhiraagu.com) - a local telco in Maldives.
+**libDhiraagu ** is a collection of python libraries to interact with various web services provided by Dhiraagu (http://www.dhiraagu.com) - a local telco in Maldives.

-it currently only contains the sms library

-## components
+## SMS

-### sms

-currently the only library available,
+the project currently only provides one library i.e: for the webSMS service

 **Usage**